-The mission of ABE in Minnesota is to provide adults with educational opportunities to acquire and improve their literacy skills necessary to become self-sufficient and to participate effectively as productive workers, family members, and citizens.
+The mission of ABE in Minnesota is to provide adults with educational opportunities to acquire and improve the literacy skills needed to become self-sufficient and to participate effectively as productive workers, family members, and citizens.

 Statistics and Impact

-In program year 2016-2017, more than 66,000 individuals were served in ABE programs across the state.
-These students accrued almost 5.5 million contact hours.
+In program year 2019-2020, approximately 56,000 individuals were served in ABE programs across the state.
+These students accrued more than 4 million contact hours.

 More statistics and information about ABE in Minnesota can be found on this Overview of ABE document.

 For a detailed look at the impact of ABE across the state, access the ABE Impact Report.

 To be eligible for ABE, an individual must be:

 - age 17 or older and not enrolled in or required to be enrolled in any school in the K-12 system,

 And must meet one or both of the following criteria:

 - lacks a secondary (high school) credential